 In recognition of the increasing complexity and frequency of disputes in the construction industry, the Construction Industry Development Authority (CIDA) acknowledges the critical need for affordable, impartial, and efficient dispute resolution mechanisms.
 Among these, mediation stands out as a cost-effective, time-saving, and relationship-preserving method that encourages parties to collaboratively reach mutually acceptable solutions without resorting to adversarial litigation or arbitration.
 Standard Bidding Documents (SBDs) encourage contracting parties to first attempt mediation before escalating disputes, it has become imperative for CIDA to institutionalize a formal system to support this vital function.

-Mediation not only empowers parties to retain control over the outcome but also supports the broader construction ecosystem by minimizing project delays, preserving business relationships, and fostering a culture of dialogue and professionalism.
+Mediation not only empowers parties to retain control over the outcome but also supports the broader construction ecosystem by minimizing project delays, business relationships, and fostering a culture of dialogue and professionalism.
 The absence of a nationally recognized pool of competent mediators for construction-related disputes has long been felt across the industry.
-Therefore, the creation of such a pool fulfills a critical and long-standing vacuum in the dispute resolution landscape of Sri Lanka’s construction sector.
+Therefore, the creation of such a pool fulfills a critical and long-standing vacuum in preserving the dispute resolution landscape of Sri Lanka’s construction sector.

 The Board of Management of CIDA has granted formal approval (Board paper decision on 2025/03/14 -25-02-4.2) to appoint a three-member expert panel to offer advice on the development of a policy framework and procedural roadmap for establishing a National Pool of Construction Mediators.
 The appointed panel comprises: